Read about our journey.

-Born in Sydney, Australia to Italian immigrant parents, David was lucky enough to grow up surrounded by beautiful Italian food cooked by his extended family where homemade salumi and bread were the norm.
+Born to Italian immigrant parents in Sydney, Australia, David was lucky enough to grow up surrounded by beautiful Italian food cooked by his extended family where homemade salumi and freshly baked bread were the norm.
 After moving to London in 2005 to work as a lawyer, David decided to forge a new career sharing the amazing arancini, cured meats, crostini and of course, handmade pasta that was such a big part of his upbringing.

 David began swapping his suits for chef whites to cater for friends and family and after moving to Brighton in 2010 and starting with the van in 2013, David met Head Chef Jamie Halsall the following year and together, their catering creativity really took off.

 But eventually, something had to give; balancing being a lawyer and a chef and commuting to London every day took its toll.
-In December 2015, David threw in the towel and burned his suits.
-It was time to do what he loved full time and in November 2016, Cin Cin Vine Street – a tiny converted garage with 21 seats in the heart of the North Laines – opened its doors.
+In December 2015, David threw in the lawyer towel and burned his suits!
+It was time to do what he loved full time and in November 2016, Cin Cin Vine Street – a tiny converted garage with 21 seats in the heart of Brighton’s North Laine – opened its doors.
 It provided an intimate dining experience; stools were set up around a horseshoe shaped bar with the chefs and waiters in the middle so that every part of the dining process was there to be observed and enjoyed.
-They served five customers for lunch and a dozen for dinner, but that was only the beginning.
+They served five customers for lunch and a dozen for dinner, but the restaurant seed had been sowed.

-Cin Cin’s ever-popular handmade pasta and antipasti, as well as a fully stocked Italian bar, earnt them a loyal following very quickly.
+Cin Cin’s ever-popular handmade pasta and antipasti, as well as a fully stocked Italian bar, very quickly earned them a loyal following.
 By February 2017, they were ranked as sixth in the Top 20 Brighton BEST Restaurant Awards, with David also winning Best Welcome.
 In the same year, they were reviewed by The Guardian, the BBC Good Food Magazine and the Waitrose Good Food Guide.

 With demand growing and their 21 seats constantly booked out, Cin Cin opened its second restaurant on Western Road in Hove in January 2018.
-The space had a prep kitchen below deck and an open kitchen above, alongside a private dining area for functions and events.
+The space had a prep kitchen downstairs and an open kitchen above, alongside a private dining area for functions and events.
 With more space, came a bigger menu.
-Additions included a robata oven grill, producing delicious grilled specials every month and a wider bar menu with inventive aperitivi.
+Additions included a robata charcoal grill, producing delicious grilled specials every month and a wider bar menu with inventive aperitivi.